aviart/gd-star-rating/readme.txt

 = WordPress 2.6.x and newer  =
 * if you don't change location of `wp-content` folder, then you don't need to make any more changes.
-* if your `wp-content` folder is moved out of WordPress web location, then you must edit `gd-star-config.php` file and set value with exact location of `wp-content` file for `STARRATING_WPCONFIG` in line 3.
+* if your `wp-content` folder is moved out of WordPress web location, then you must edit `config.php` file and set value with exact location of `wp-content` file for `STARRATING_WPCONFIG` in line 3.
 Without this some plugin feature will not work.

 == Frequently Asked Questions ==